Section 179 deduction: does my vehicle qualify?

 • The truck has a GVWR of 8,000 pounds.

 Janine purchased her new pickup and put it into use in the same year.
 It is used 100% of the time for business activities.
-According to its GVWR, the auto falls into the “heavy” Section 179 vehicles category.
+According to its GVWR, the auto is a “heavy” vehicle under Section 179.

 Janine is in luck!
 Her vehicle checks all the necessary boxes.

 She could take the full Section 179 tax deduction for heavy vehicles up to the limit.
-But as mentioned above, she can also elect to take the 80% bonus depreciation, which would cover more of the cost of the vehicle.
+However, as mentioned above, she can also elect to take the 60% bonus depreciation, which would cover more of the cost of the vehicle.
 Additionally, she will also deduct regular first-year depreciation.
 All in all, this would make a good dent in the full $55,000 cost.

 Where to find your vehicle’s GVWR

-The first step to figuring out if your auto qualifies as a Section 179 deduction vehicle is to check its GVWR – Gross Vehicle Weight Rating.
+The first step to determining if your auto qualifies as a Section 179 deduction vehicle is to check its GVWR – Gross Vehicle Weight Rating.
 The manufacturer provides this figure.
-The GVWR indicates the most weight your vehicle can safely transport.
-It includes the vehicle’s weight, passengers, fuel, cargo, and any other accessories.
+The GVWR indicates the weight your vehicle can safely transport.
+It includes the vehicle’s weight, passengers, fuel, cargo, and other accessories.

 You can find the GVWR on the manufacturer’s label.
 Often, this label is found on the inside of the driver’s side door.
 It may be either a sticker or a thin metal placard.